 Introduce the team.

 Your listeners want to have the confidence that you have a solid team to back you up.
-Some recommend adding the team slide toward the beginning, like this one from BrandBoard, while others prefer including this at the end, like Cadee's pitch.
+Some recommend adding the team slide toward the beginning, while others, the end.
 It doesn't really matter, as long as it's there.
 Guard against derailing yourself by speaking at great length about every minutiae of the team's accomplishments.
-Keep it relevant and high level, and include photos.
+Keep it relevant and high level, and consider including photos.

 Take "yes" for an answer.